sujana-kamasany/Face-Detection/README.md

 # Face Detection

-A face detection app using opencv2 library in python
+A face detection project using opencv2 library in python

 ## Roadmap